Ground state magnetic structure of Mn3Sn: Conclusion

 \section{Conclusion}

-In conclusion, we have shown that the magnetic structure of \Sn{} in the high temperature phase is type III, i.e. space group Pc'mm' (see Fig.~\ref{fig:Fig2}).
-This is in contrast with Mn$_3$Ge which has the type IV structure (space group Pcm'm').
+In conclusion, we have shown that the magnetic structure of \Sn{} in the high temperature phase is type III, i.e. space group Cmc'm' (see Fig.~\ref{fig:Fig2}).
+This is in contrast with Mn$_3$Ge which has the type IV structure (space group Cm'cm').
 The ground state is most likely selected by sixth-order anisotropy, which therefore has the opposite sign in \Sn{} relative to \Ge{}.
 There are six possible magnetic domains in this phase, and a magnetic field applied along ${\bf b}$ selects not one but three of them with roughly equal population.
 Upon cooling below $\sim 290$ K, \Sn{} enters an incommensurate phase, which is completely decoupled from external magnetic fields.
 This means that there is currently no known method of controlling the domain distribution in this phase.
-It would be interesting to pursue other routes than external magnetic fields to manipulate the domains in this phase, such as pulsed currents as demonstrated for MnAu$_2$ thin films \cite{Masuda2024}.
+It would be interesting to pursue other routes than external magnetic fields to manipulate the domains in this phase, such as pulsed currents as demonstrated for MnAu$_2$ thin films \cite{Masuda2024} or electric fields as demonstrated for the helical magnetic phase of CuO \cite{Babkevich2012}.